Girls working in communal area of house. Student contents insurance article

-Find out what student contents insurance is and whether you need it.
+Helping you to find the best student contents insurance and why you might need it.

-As if being a student wasn’t scary enough, you’ve probably heard many horror stories of belongings being damaged, lost or even stolen while in student housing and accommodation.
+As if moving to uni wasn’t scary enough, you’ve probably heard many horror stories of belongings being damaged, lost or even stolen while in student housing and accommodation.

 Of course, these things happen whether you’re a student or not, but moving into a new place with new people can be a good time to set some precautions.
-You never know whose cooking is going to burn down the flat and your precious teddies along with it…
+Students can often be a target of theft, especially around freshers, when lots of new people are moving into a new place, with lots of tech and gadgets to boot.

 Something that could save yourself from the stress and anxiety of your belongings going missing is student contents insurance.
-Now, if you’re anything like me and recoil at the very mention of insurance — or anything to do with finances for that matter — then you’re in luck.
+Our recent Freshers Report showed that 82% of you felt like school hadn’t given you enough financial education.
+That includes things like insurance — or anything to do with finances for that matter.

-We’ve got everything you need to know about student contents insurance in the UK and where to get the best insurance from.
+So, you’re in luck.
+We’ve got everything you need to know about student contents insurance in the UK and even where to get the best student contents insurance from.

 In this guide: